nwolek/audiomoth-scripts/README.md

 # audiomoth-scripts
 **By Nathan Wolek - [@LowkeyNW](http://twitter.com/lowkeynw) - [http://nathanwolek.com](http://www.nathanwolek.com)**

-A small collection of bash scripts for audio collected by the AudioMoth acoustic monitoring device.
+A small collection of Bash scripts for audio collected by the AudioMoth acoustic monitoring device.

 ## Background

 The [AudioMoth](https://www.openacousticdevices.info/) is a small, programmable audio recorder designed for acoustic monitoring.
-I began developing these scripts to analyze, visualize, and share the audio I collected using the AudioMoth.
+After deploying my AudioMoths for several weeks during Florida's COVID-19 Stay at Home order, I began developing these scripts to analyze, visualize, and share the audio I collected.
 I am not affiliated with [Open Acoustic Devices](https://www.openacousticdevices.info/home), producers of the AudioMoth.
 Any questions about the device itself should be directed to them.

+I realize that many users of the AudioMoth may have minimal experience using the [Bash shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
+Therefore, I have done my best to clearly document the steps for using these scripts in hopes of encouraging more people in [acoustic ecology](https://en.wikipedia.org/wiki/Acoustic_ecology) and [bioacoustics](https://en.wikipedia.org/wiki/Bioacoustics) to explore this amazing tool for batch processing large collections of audio files.
+If you are looking for a good general resource for learning more about the Bash shell, I highly recommend [The Missing Semester](https://missing.csail.mit.edu/), a collection of lessons by 3 MIT grad students.

 ## Requirements